 - South America: Brazil, Argentina, Chile, Paraguay, Uruguay.

 - Africa: Botswana, Mauritius, Namibia, Seychelles.

-- Asia: South Korea, Malaysia, Israel, Hong Kong, Taiwan, Singapore, Brunei, Kiribati, Macau, Maldives, Marshall Islands, Nauru, Palau.
+- Asia: South Korea, Malaysia, Israel, Hong Kong, Taiwan, Singapore, Brunei, Macau, Maldives, East Timor.

-- Oceana: Australia, New Zealand, Papua New Guinea, East Timor, Micronesia, Nauru, Samoa, Solomon Islands, Tonga, Tuvalu, Vanuatu.
+- Oceana: Australia, New Zealand, Kiribati, Marshall Islands, Micronesia, Nauru, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, Vanuatu.

 Types of UK visas

-If you’re not from one of the visa-exempt countries listed above you need to obtain a visa to enter the UK.
+Travellers who are not from one of the visa-exempt countries listed above need to obtain a visa to enter the UK.
 Here are some of the most common types of visas:

-You can apply for a visitor visa which allows you to visit for a range of purposes including tourism, business, and short-term private medical treatment.
+A visitor visa allows foreign nationals to visit for a range of purposes including tourism, business, and short-term private medical treatment.

 The UK has a points-based system which controls the flow of workers entering the country.
 There are different tiers of visa depending on the type of work.